-Since all three bi-grams “extremely grateful”, “extremely pleased” and “extremely happy” have the same probability of 0.33, our auto-completion algorithm would suggest all three words “grateful,” “pleased,” or “happy” as the next word.
+Since all three bi-grams “extremely grateful,” “extremely pleased,” and “extremely happy” have the same probability of 0.33, our auto-completion algorithm would suggest all three words, “grateful,” “pleased,” or “happy,” as the next word.
 As the word “sad” has (like all other words) a probability of 0, it would not be suggested.
-Of course, the probability is not 0 that the word “"sad”" appears after the word “extremely” in a real-world scenario.
-But since our small corpus lacks an example of the word sequence “extremely sad”, the probability is 0.
+Of course, the probability that the word “sad” appears after the word “extremely” is not 0 in a real-world scenario.
+But since our small corpus lacks an example of the word sequence “extremely sad,” the probability is 0.

 Another fact is that in our small corpus the words “I am” are always followed by the word “extremely” and therefore PextremelyI am=33=1.
-Consequently, our auto-completion system would always predict the word “extremely” when we type “I am”.
+Consequently, our auto-completion system would always predict the word “extremely” when we type “I am.”

 From this we can see that it is important to use significantly more example sentences for estimating the probabilities.
-In general, the more domain-specific text data is used to calculate the probabilities, the better the prediction in this domain.
+In general, the more domain-specific text data are used to calculate the probabilities, the better the prediction in this domain.

 Smoothing